-The Merger with Towers Watson that closed on January 4, 2016 affects the comparability between 2016 and other periods presented.
-See Note 3 to the Consolidated Financial Statements for additional information.
+The Merger with Towers Watson that closed on January 4, 2016 affects the comparability between 2015 and the later periods presented.
+See Note 3 to these Consolidated Financial Statements for additional information.

-2. BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES
+2. BASIS OF PRESENTATION, SIGNIFICANT ACCOUNTING POLICIES AND RECENT ACCOUNTING PRONOUNCEMENTS